 Advarra® is an independent institutional review board (IRB)/research ethics board (REB) that reviews clinical research involving human subjects.
 We help ensure subject rights and welfare are protected throughout the research process.
-As part of our mission to “apply the highest standards of ethics and research compliance for the advancement of human health,” we partner with stakeholders throughout the research community to help improve the way researchers safeguard participants.
+As part of our mission to “advance human health by empowering compliant, efficient, and collaborative research,” we partner with stakeholders throughout the research community to help improve the way researchers safeguard participants.

 Advarra staff members are available to answer any questions you may have about your rights as a research subject and/or concerns or complaints regarding the research study.

 You, a friend, or a family member may have been asked to join a research study involving an investigational drug or other medical treatment.
 Medical research that involves people requires an IRB like Advarra to protect the rights of those study participants.
 IRBs ensure that a study is ethical; we review any study protocol with a participant’s safety in mind.
 We help ensure that participants understand the risks of a study, that participants know they are volunteers, and that the study will be conducted with respect toward the participant.

 The Clinical Research Process

 A clinical research study is a study that seeks to answer a specific scientific or health question.
 The study may test an unproven drug, an investigational medical device, a diagnostic tool, a food or drink, or an existing therapy used in a new way.
 The study also may involve an existing product used in a way that was previously found to be safe and effective in order to learn more about the product’s safety.
 Or the study may involve only the collection of health information in order to study a health issue in the general population.

 People who volunteer to participate in a study may be called human subjects, research participants, or another term that identifies their role as volunteers in a clinical research study.

 The doctor or health care professional who conducts the clinical research study may be called a clinical investigator, principal investigator, or study doctor.